Th0masLavigne/2-compartment-poromechanical-and-LDF-measurement/Try_parallel_compute/installation.md

 export SPACK_DISABLE_LOCAL_CONFIG=true
 ```

-* activate spack
+* activate spack:
 ```bash
 source spack/share/spack/setup-env.sh
 ```

-* add system compiler to spack (need to be installed in your os)
+* add system compiler to spack (need to be installed in your os):
 ```bash
 spack compiler find
 ```

-* optional: add a decent compiler (useful if you have an old distribution) and add it as compiler to spack
+* optional: add a decent compiler (useful if you have an old distribution) and add it as compiler to spack:
 ```bash
 spack install gcc@12
 spack compiler find $(spack location -i gcc@12)
 ```

-* create a spack environment (useful if you want to load several packages at one time)
+* create a spack environment (useful if you want to load several packages at one time):
 ```bash
 spack env create MyFenicsxEnv
 ```